jonniermartinez/jonniermartinez/README.md

       <br>
 </h1>
 <p align="center">
 🤓 I'm currently learning frontend ❤️ My dream is to be a full-stack developer specialized in the frontend.
 Want to know more about me?
-Check out [my portfolio.](https://www.jonniermartinez.com/)
+Check out <a href="https://www.jonniermartinez.com/">my portfolio.</a>
  </p>